Building Trust Takes Time: Limits to Arbitrage for Blockchain-Based Assets: Introduction

+The main result of this paper is that \emph{settlement latency} exposes cross-exchange arbitrageurs to substantial costs.
+Settlement latency is the waiting time until blockchain validation of a transaction.
+Settlement latency makes arbitrage trades costly since it exposes arbitrageurs to substantial price risk: Due to the absence of a trusted intermediary, exploiting price differences requires the transfer of a blockchain-based asset \emph{across} CEXes and, therefore, time-consuming blockchain validation.

-We document that arbitrage bounds due to settlement latency can explain a major part of the magnitude and time variation of these price differences.
-Our analysis builds on a general theoretical framework that shows how settlement latency in a volatile market translates into bounds below which price differences may vary without being arbitraged away by risk-averse arbitrageurs.
-We model the trading decision of an arbitrageur who monitors prices on different markets, but faces settlement latency, which limits her possibility to exploit concurrent price differences between two markets.
-In fact, whenever she buys on one market (at the current price), she has to wait until the transfer of the asset is validated before she can sell on the other market.
-The latency underlying this transfer thus exposes arbitrageurs to the risk of adverse price movements.
-Consequently, risk averse arbitrageurs only exploit (concurrent) price differences if these price differences are sufficiently large to compensate for the price risk during the settlement period.
-This reluctance to trade gives rise to bounds above which a risk-averse arbitrageur exploits violations of the law of one price.
-Price differences below these bounds, however, may persist, as they are consistent with the risk-return trade-off of a rational arbitrageur.
+Consider the decision problem of a risk-averse cross-exchange arbitrageur who monitors the prices of a blockchain-based asset on two CEXes.
+Whenever she buys on one exchange that quotes a lower price (low-price exchange), she must wait until blockchain validation of the asset transfer before selling on the other exchange (high-price exchange).
+Thus, the settlement latency underlying this transfer exposes the arbitrageur to the risk of adverse price movements.
+Consequently, risk-averse arbitrageurs exploit concurrent price differences only if these price differences are sufficiently large to compensate for the price risk due to settlement latency.